Last Updated on February 11, 2021 by Maggie Sutton

 To increase home value, it usually takes some elbow grease and a little money.
 When you work with us to buy a home, you’ll actually receive money you can put toward improving the value of your new home.
 On average, heroes save over $2,400 when they buy a home with us, and some save even more.
 The savings are received on real estate, mortgage, title and inspection services provided by Homes for Heroes specialists.
-After closing on your new house, Homes for Heroes will mail you a check for the amount saved, and you can use it anyway you want.
+After closing on your new house, Homes for Heroes will send you a check for the amount saved, and you can use it anyway you want.

 Ask Your Real Estate Agent for Ideas

 They’re the pros and have seen, firsthand, which improvements raise the value of a home and which are just cosmetic.
 Your real estate specialist is an expert in the home you’ve just purchased and can give you specific ideas.
 They also have a keen eye for things buyers want or prefer.
 Use their feedback to make a list of must-haves, nice-to-haves, and dreams.
 Start small and work within your budget, knowing the bigger-ticket items can wait.